smartpricing/queen/README.md

 ## Concepts

-Although the system is designed to be simple to use, there are some concepts that are important to understand to use the system effectively.
+Although the system is designed to be simple to use (not really), there are some concepts that are important to understand to use the system effectively.

 ### Queues